East Quay Cultural and Enterprise Development

-The East Quay development’s revenue streams will be from workshop and studio rental, membership of communal workspaces, lease of the cafe and gallery, and running courses, events and performances.
-We will secure contract and grant income for training, support and culture programmes, while making the most of the tourism pound by maximising income by providing extraordinary places to stay.
+The East Quay development’s revenue streams will be from workshop and studio rental, holiday lets from the accommodation pods, income from the gallery and shop, revenue from the cafe and running courses, events and performances.
+We will secure contract and grant income for training, support and culture programmes.

 What will happen if Onion Collective folds?

 If the worst should happen, and Onion Collective were forced to fold, as a community interest company, all our assets must be passed to another community organisation with similar aims.
 This is called an ‘Asset Lock’.
 Our lease with the Council will also mean that the land and buildings revert to the Council in the event of our failure, and any loan agreement is expected to contain further conditions to protect the public nature of the space.
 Of course, we will do everything in our power not to let this happen.
 This is our home and we are in it for the long run!